Flux Simulator Tool

 SPICE Netlist Format

+If you prefer, you can provide your own SPICE netlist directly.
 The simulator tool works with standard SPICE netlist syntax.
 Here's a simple example:

 Copy